SeanDaniels/memory-consistency/README.md

     Store C
     Load D
 …

 # Assumptions
- assume that you have an infinite cache size with hit latency of 10 cycles.
+ Assume that you have an infinite cache size with hit latency of 10 cycles.
 Meanwhile, any access that isn’t a hit in the cache will incur 100 cycles.
 Also, assume that lock consists of a load and store, i.e., atomic read-modify-write.
 Meanwhile, unlock is a store instruction.
 However, lock and unlock are correctly identified by the compiler as acquire and release, respectively, and hence exposed to the hardware as such, if needed and supported.
 Lock and unlock takes ten cycles if the lock variable is a cache hit, and 100 cycles otherwise.
 The hardware can issue one instruction at any time, but can complete several ones in the same cycle, i.e., several instructions can have the same finish time, but only one instruction can start at any cycle.
 For data dependency, for the sake of simplicity, we assume any load/store operations using the same variable are dependent and hence need to be ordered strictly.

 # Additional Examples
  For all the cases of PC, SC, WO and RC- above we said that the hardware can issue one instruction at any time, but can complete several ones in the same cycle, i.e., several instructions can have the same finish time, but only one instruction can start at any cycle- implement this as “in any cycle only 1 instruction can be fetched but it can be placed in an issue queue of infinite size till it can get issued and you can issue multiple instructions in the same cycle and multiple instructions can complete/retire in the same cycle.”